FahimF/fai-exp/README.md

   ![guidance_values](assets/guidance_values.jpg)

+* **mubert_music:** Generating music using the Mubert API and a text prompt.
+Also explores converting an image to a text description using BLIP/CLIP and then using that description as the prompt to pass on to generate music so that you essentially have an image-to-music pipeline ...

 * **prompt_editing**: This one has experiments into how to edit elements of an image created using Stable Diffusion by passing the seed used for the original image, the original prompt, and a new edited prompt which contains the changes you want to implement.
 This is still a WIP since the concept worked  on the first try, but I'm not sure if that's a fluke or not ...
 Needs more testing.

   | ![original](assets/bicycle-cat.jpg)                          | ![edited](assets/bicycle-dog.jpg)                            |